Volunteers and voluntary workers

 Any training regarding utilisation of equipment and protective equipment should also be documented.
 These documents should also be kept by the authorising department.

-Generally volunteers are unpaid, and those engaging in volunteer work should do so for no financial payment.
+Generally, volunteers are unpaid.
 Occasionally volunteers may receive payment in the form of reimbursements, allowances and honoraria.

 The Australian Tax Office defines payments to a volunteer that are not subject to tax as having many of the following characteristics: